From the Wilderness and Lebanon: Reception

 The book became a bestseller and received wide coverage, perhaps because it recorded acts of heroism in a war that was perceived by many as a failure.
 Former IDF chief of staff and former Israeli Defense Minister, Lt.
 General Moshe (Bogie) Ya'alon, wrote in the Foreword:

 Many reviews of the book saw it as representing 'the beautiful Israel', the embodiment of modern Zionism, while others felt that it should have criticized more forcefully the political and military leadership of the war.

 The English translation of the book was launched on October 20, 2016, in Jerusalem at an evening event entitled "Faith and Doubt in Times of Uncertainty".
 The speakers were Rabbi Shlomo Riskin, Brigadier-general Avigdor Kahalani, and the author, Asael Lubotzky.
-Today the book serves as a text in the IDF's officers' course.